This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-- Transfer the browned meatballs to a plate.
+- Brown meatballs on all sides, then transfer to a plate.

-- Return the meatballs to the pan and continue to cook until they are cooked through.
+- Return meatballs to the pan; cook until fully cooked through.

 Expert Tips